petegordon/state_of_union_cities/README.md

 This project has two components:

 1. A NodeJS scraper for State of the Union (SOTU) Addresses uses Puppeteer, creates a JSON array of objects that have the SOTU and a bit more from [The American Presidency Project at UCSB](https://www.presidency.ucsb.edu/documents/presidential-documents-archive-guidebook/annual-messages-congress-the-state-the-union) (see [transcripts json](state_of_union_results.json))
-2. R script that determines the SOTU addresses that contained cities.
+2. R script that determines the SOTU addresses that contained cities (currently uses the 1980 to 2023 files and not the scraped JSON file) and plots those cities with the consecutive mentions in red.
+See [Example Plot](example_generated_graph.png)